OCTC Services to Child Care/Preschool

-Inform your child’s current therapy team, they can provide support and consultative services to the childcare/preschool program.
+It is very important to inform your child’s current therapy team.
+They may provide support and consultative services to the childcare/preschool program.

-OCTC does not run respite programs in Renfrew County.
-For further information on respite options in your area, please contact the following:
+OCTC does not run respite programs in SD&G. For further information on respite options in your area, please contact the following

-How do I obtain an application for an Accessible Parking Permit?
+How can I obtain an application for an Accessible Parking Permit?

 For further information and to apply, please visit the following website: Accessible parking permit

 You can also pick up an application at any Driver and Vehicle Licence Issuing Office or request an application by mail from: